natesilva/wireguard-qnd/README.md

 These scripts are one person’s attempt to build a simple and easy-to-manage VPN server using Wireguard.

-Note that Wireguard has no formal notion of a “server”.
 Each Wireguard client is a peer.
 This gives the sytem enormous flexibility in how it can be used.
-But for our purposes we are only interested in one scenario:
+For our purposes we are only interested in one scenario:

 * Clients connect to a central peer that we will call the **VPN server**.
 * While connected, some or all of the clients’ traffic is routed through the VPN server.